oussaki/RxDownloader/README.md

 ```

-2- ALL Strategy: will try to download all the files but if it encountered an error it's will stop immediately.
+-ALL Strategy: will try to download all the files but if it encountered an error it's will stop immediately.

 ```java
 	new RxDownloader